Kharis

-Kharis (/kɑːˈriːs/) is a character featured in Universal Studios's Mummy series in the 1940s following their original 1932 film The Mummy, which starred Boris Karloff as a different mummy character, Imhotep, though their backstories are practically identical.
+Kharis (/kɑːˈriːs/) is a character featured in Universal Studios's Mummy series in the 1940s, following their original 1932 film The Mummy, which starred Boris Karloff as a different mummy character, Imhotep, though their backstories are practically identical.
 Universal's Mummy films were inspired by worldwide interest in Egyptian archeology during the first half of the 20th century.

 History

-In the first Kharis film, The Mummy's Hand (1940), the character was played by Western-film actor Tom Tyler, while the three subsequent films, The Mummy's Tomb (1942), The Mummy's Ghost (1944), and The Mummy's Curse (also 1944), starred Lon Chaney, Jr. in the role.
+In the first Kharis film, The Mummy's Hand (1940), the character was played by Western-film actor Tom Tyler, while the three subsequent films, The Mummy's Tomb (1942), The Mummy's Ghost (1944), and The Mummy's Curse (also 1944), starred Lon Chaney Jr. in the role.
 Although the iconic image of the mummy's face is usually Karloff's, the Kharis films are responsible for the enduring stereotype of the lumbering, foot-dragging monster, as Karloff's bandaged creation is seen only briefly, while Kharis is a major on-screen character in all four follow-up films.
 The Kharis films also introduce the notion of tana leaves as integral to the mummy's survival.

 The Mummy's Hand introduces Kharis in a series of flashbacks that are pulled from the original 1932 film (except for inserts with Tyler replacing Karloff in shots in which Karloff would have been conspicuous).
 The film The Mummy, which was released eight years before The Mummy's Hand, tells the story of the high priest Imhotep, who is punished for attempting to resurrect a dead lover, and thousands of years later returns to the Earth as a living mummy.
-However, in The Mummy's Hand the mummy is a royal prince named Kharis and the details of the story are changed to describe a similar but alternative scenario.
+In The Mummy's Hand, however, the mummy is a royal prince named Kharis and the details of the story are changed to describe a similar but alternative scenario.
 For this reason, the Kharis films are not sequels to the original, as occasionally misperceived.

-Eddie Parker portrayed Klaris, a parody of Kharis, in the 1955 comedy Abbott and Costello Meet the Mummy.
+Eddie Parker portrayed Klaris, a cousin of Kharis, in the 1955 comedy Abbott and Costello Meet the Mummy.

-Christopher Lee portrayed Kharis in the 1959 Hammer horror film The Mummy.
+Christopher Lee portrayed Kharis in the 1959 Hammer Film Productions horror film The Mummy.

+The Passion of the Mummy

+At the close of The Mummy's Curse, the last of the Kharis films, his dormant mummy is shipped to the fictitious Scripps Museum in Manhattan.
+In Frank J. Dello Stritto's 2021 novel, The Passion of the Mummy, a boy on a class trip somehow makes mental contact with the still sentient Kharis.
+The link strengthens as the boy grows, and attracts the attention of priests of the Cult of Karnak.
+Kharis knows a secret that the cult desperately wants, and only through the now young man, can they learn it.